Watten Wind Farm Trust

 Where considering a request for funding over several years (a multi-year grant), the Panel also need to consider the implications this may have in terms of reducing the amount available to distribute to other causes in future years.

-Where multi-year funding has been agreed, the release of funding for each year will depend on evidence that your groups has achieved the agreed activities and outcomes for the previous year.
+Where multi-year funding has been agreed, the release of funding for each year will depend on evidence that your group has achieved the agreed activities and outcomes for the previous year.

 Multi-year awards are usually offered over a maximum of three years; however, the Panel can consider up to five years where the applicant can demonstrate a need and significant community benefit.
 Please contact us before applying as additional information will be required for multi-year awards.